K-Dense Analyst: Towards Fully Automated Scientific Analysis: Results

 \subsection{Performance Results}

-The true test of any autonomous scientific system lies in its ability to handle real-world analytical challenges.
+The true test to any autonomous scientific system lies in its ability to handle real-world analytical challenges.
 Figure \ref{fig:performance-top} presents K-Dense Analyst's performance on the BixBench open-answer evaluation, where the system demonstrates a decisive advantage over existing approaches.

-K-Dense Analyst achieves 29.2\% accuracy on these open-answer challenges, establishing a new state-of-the-art for autonomous biological analysis.
-This represents a 6.3 percentage point improvement over GPT-5 (22.9\%), the best-performing language model in our evaluation.
-The performance gap widens further when compared to other frontier models: Opus 4.1 (20.6\%), o3 (20.1\%), Gemini 2.5 Pro (18.3\%), and Sonnet 4 (17.1\%).
+K-Dense Analyst achieves 34.4\% accuracy on these open-answer challenges, establishing a new state-of-the-art for autonomous biological analysis.
+This represents an 11.5 percentage point improvement over GPT-5 (22.9\%), the best-performing language model in our evaluation.
+The performance gap widens further when compared to other frontier models: Opus 4.1 (20.6\%), Gemini 2.5 Pro (18.3\%), and Sonnet 4 (17.1\%).
+Additionally, K-Dense Analyst outperforms Kepler, a SOTA agentic system for bioinformatics, by 1\%.

 These results reveal a critical insight: the challenges of scientific analysis cannot be addressed through language modeling alone.
-The 12.1 percentage point gap between K-Dense Analyst and Sonnet 4 represents not just incremental improvement but a fundamental difference in capability.
+The 17.3 percentage point gap between K-Dense Analyst and Sonnet 4 represents not just incremental improvement but a fundamental difference in capability.
 While language models excel at pattern recognition and reasoning over text, scientific analysis demands actual computation, tool orchestration, and iterative refinement, capabilities that emerge only through purpose-built architectures.

 The consistency of K-Dense Analyst's advantage across different types of bioinformatics tasks suggests that our dual-loop architecture addresses fundamental limitations in how current models approach scientific problems.
 Rather than attempting to solve complex analyses in a single forward pass, K-Dense Analyst can explore multiple analytical strategies, validate intermediate results, and adapt its approach based on empirical outcomes.